 Expediting the Onsite Wastewater Permitting Process: Onsite Wastewater system applications are processed on a first come, first served basis.
 If you would like more information on how to expedite the permitting process, please see our Onsite Wastewater Expedited Permitting Options poster.

 Application Fee: $150

-- Step 1: Read and fully complete the Onsite Wastewater System Application and email it to your local Environmental Affairs Office.
+- Step 1: Read and fully complete the Onsite Wastewater System Application and submit it to your local Environmental Affairs Office.
 You will also need to submit a copy of the property’s plat or deed.
 If you do not have a copy of the plat or deed, click here for more information on how to obtain a copy.
 Once your application has been received, office personnel will be in contact to confirm receipt of your application and to discuss payment options.
 We are no longer accepting cash payments.
 For a reference guide on how to complete the application, please refer to this example Onsite Wastewater System application.

 - Step 2: Your application will be reviewed to be sure that all necessary paperwork is included.
 If everything is in order, your application fee will be accepted and you will be provided a site location card and a septic system location card.
 Both should be placed on your property.
 You will also be given instructions for preparing and marking your lot for evaluation.

 - Step 3: The inspector will visit your building site to evaluate its suitability for a septic tank.
 If the inspector approves your site for a traditional septic tank system, he or she will issue you a permit to construct.
 If the inspector does not approve the permit, he or she will discuss possible alternatives.

 - Step 4: Once your plan is approved, you must contact a licensed septic tank installer to install your septic tank system.